nmmull/compsig/README.md

-[`msynth`](https://github.com/smimram/monadic-synth) a (frankly, quite beautiful) OCaml library for building synthesizers [*monadically*](https://en.wikipedia.org/wiki/Monad_(functional_programming)) does not support by default sine oscillators with a *phase shift* parameter.
-Sine oscillators in [SuperCollider](https://supercollider.github.io/) have a phase parameter, and it is often used to create singals with complex structure (and a very interesting timbre).
-To be clear, it's not *impossible* create a sine oscillator in `msynth` which takes a phase parameter, but doing so requires having a deeper understanding of how the library works.
+[`msynth`](https://github.com/smimram/monadic-synth) a (frankly, quite beautiful) OCaml library for building synthesizers [*monadically*](https://en.wikipedia.org/wiki/Monad_(functional_programming)) doesn't support by default sine oscillators with a *phase shift* parameter.
+Sine oscillators in [SuperCollider](https://supercollider.github.io/) have a phase parameter, and this feature is used to create singals with surprising structure and timbre (e.g., see the example below).
+To be clear, it's not *impossible* to create a sine oscillator in `msynth` which takes a phase parameter, but doing so requires having a deeper understanding of how the library works.

-Despite all this, audio PLs are often built on the same fundamental principles, e.g., time and signals.
-And signals processing is a well-established field with strong theoretical foundations.
+Despite all this, audio PLs are built on the same fundamental principles, e.g., time and signals.
+And signals processing in general is a well-established field with strong theoretical foundations.
 Our goal is to take greater advantage of this theory, to provide an *intermediate abstract representation of signals* that can be used as a kind of universal language to translate synthesizers implementions both to and from existing audio PLs.

-It is our belief that [algebraic signal processing](https://ieeexplore.ieee.org/document/4520147) can form the basis of such a conversion tool.
+We believe that [algebraic signal processing](https://ieeexplore.ieee.org/document/4520147) can form the basis of a conversion tool like `compsig`.
 The rough idea: signals can be represented abstractly as element of a ring (this basically means signals can be pointwise added and multiplied together).
-This picture can be extended by introduces an algebra of filters which acts on the ring of signals (we have not implemented filters).
-Another way of viewing this is as working in the free monadic structure which can be derived from `msynth`.
+This picture can be extended by introduces an algebra of filters which acts on the ring of signals (note: we have not implemented filters).
+Another way of viewing this is as working in a free monadic structure which can be derived from something like `msynth`.

-The idea is simple on the surface:
+So the idea of `compsig` is simple in theory:

-* Implement an interface for an abstract algebraic representation of signals.
+* We implement an interface for an abstract algebraic representation of signals.
 In this basic experiment we choose to represent signals as polynomials of single-argument uninterpreted functions, one for each signal kind (side note: this is a very nice example of recursive modules since the uninterpreted functions representing signals can have these polynomials of uninterpreted functions as arguments).
 This can be seen in the definition of `Signal.t`.
-* For any given audio PL, implement a converter from the language to this algebraic representation, as well as a converter from the algebraic representation to the language.

-To convert between any two audio PLs, convert from the first language to the signal algebra, and then from the signal algebra to the second language.
+* For any audio PL, we can implement a converter from the language to this algebraic representation, as well as a converter from the algebraic representation to the language.
+To convert between any two audio PLs, we can convert from the first language to the signal algebra, and then from the signal algebra to the second language.

-This ideas has other nice features, e.g., we don't *need* to convert between audio PLs, but can instead translate an abstract signal into something which can be visualized by a visualization tool (e.g., [Matplotlib](https://matplotlib.org/)).
-This allows us to better *see* the signal (we, for example, have found Matplotlib to be better at visualizing signals than SuperColliders built-in plotting tool).
-It is also worth noting that this abstract representation means that we don't need to worry about the low-level details of audio synthesis until we've translated to a target language.
+This idea has other surprisingly nice features.
+We don't *need* to convert between audio PLs, but can instead translate an abstract signal into something which can be visualized, e.g., using [Matplotlib](https://matplotlib.org/)).
+This allows us to better *see* the signal we design (note: we've found Matplotlib to be better for visualizing signals than SuperColliders built-in plotting tool).
+It's also worth noting that this abstract representation means that we don't need to worry about the low-level details of audio synthesis until we've translated to a target language.